 Centers and Facilities

 Investigation and inquiry are central to the mission of the College of Arts and Sciences.
-Researchers and investigators address fundamental questions across many disciplines and advance the frontiers of knowledge.
+Our researchers and investigators address important fundamental questions across many disciplines while advancing the frontiers of knowledge.

 ASL transforms science into solutions by providing scientific expertise, state-of-the-art equipment, and capabilities for local, national, and global customers.
 Research is focused on problems related to energy, national security, and advanced materials and sensors, and can be customized to address specific to industry needs.